xrustiks/rejred/README.md

-# Rejection is Redirection Podcast Website
+# The Rejected Pre-Med Podcast Website

 A modern podcast website built with Next.js, featuring audio podcasts, video content, and photo galleries.
 Optimized for static export and deployment to Bluehost.